 Additionally we want to monitor environment temperature to calculate sound speed in order to achieve better accuracy.
 So for this we are going to use DS18D20 where sense pin is connected to A1 pin of Arduino pulled up to VCC with 4.7k resistor.

-Programming Arduino is fairly easy, especially when special libraries are used.
-First of all lets deal with temperature measurement.
-In order to read temperature value, we need two libraries: OneWire and DallasTemperature.
-Using them life become much easier as you only need to initialize temperature sensor, assign pin and read its value.
+Programming Arduino is relatively easy, especially when special libraries are used.
+First of all, let us deal with temperature measurement.
+To read temperature value, we need two libraries: OneWire and DallasTemperature.
+Using them life becomes much more comfortable as you only need to initialize temperature sensor, assign pin and read its value.

-Same situation is with LCD keypad.
-The LCD is controlled with standard Arduino library and no additional libraries are required.
-If you need to work with buttons that are read with single analog pin, then you should get LCDKeypad.zip library which makes key reading more robust.
-We are not going to analyze them more deeply, the working is obvious in source code.
+The same situation is with LCD keypad.
+The LCD is controlled with standard Arduino library, and no additional libraries are required.
+If you need to work with buttons that are read with a single analog pin, then you should get LCDKeypad.zip library which makes key reading more robust.
+We are not going to analyze them more deeply, and the working is evident in the source code.

 We have used temperature to calculate sound speed in the air.
 A simple empirical formula is used to get speed values in cm/us: